kriasoft/app-starter-kit/docs/Getting-started.md

 It's suggested to get to know both projects before starting with this.

-A basic knowledge of Docker, Docker-compose, and Docker volumes is a great asset when working with ASK.
+A basic knowledge of Docker, Docker-compose and Docker volumes are a great asset when working with ASK.

 ## Requirements